alephdata/aleph/docs/installation.md

 installed.
 Please refer to their manual to learn how to set up [Docker](https://docs.docker.com/engine/installation/) and [docker-compose](https://docs.docker.com/compose/install/).

-You will also need to edit a configuration file to provide some credentials for the external services.
+You will also need to adapt a configuration to provide some credentials for the external services.
 This includes the OAuth credentials to allow Google users to login to Aleph and an email server credentials.
 Email server support is optional for development purposes.

 Inside the same repository you will find a file called `aleph.env.tmpl`.
 This is a template of the configuration file.
 Make a copy of this file named